 September 15 to October 15 is celebrated nationwide as National Latinx & Hispanic Heritage Month.
 It traditionally honors the cultures and contributions of both Hispanic and Latino Americans as we celebrate heritage rooted in all Latin American countries.
 Hispanic refers to a person who is from, or a descendant of someone who is from, a Spanish-speaking country.
 Latino/a or Latinx refers to a person who is from, or a descendant of someone who is from, a country in Latin America (NPS.gov).

 During this month and throughout the year, CSE celebrates the history, heritage, and accomplishments of Hispanic and Latino Americans of past and present.
 To explore titles related to Latinx & Hispanic heritage, check out our Hispanic/Latinx Heritage Month BookList.

 Yang Warriors Live Event (In Case You Missed It!)

 Volunteer at the CSE Media Center!

 The CSE Media Center welcomes volunteers!
-Volunteers may assist with literacy and information literacy instruction, read to students, re-shelve books, assist with inventory and weeding tasks, and help with general administrative duties.
+Volunteers may assist with administrative library tasks (eg. re-shelving, managing the collection, assisting student patrons), read to students, or help keep the library clean and inviting.
 Volunteers may assist on a regular schedule (preferred) or on a limited, drop-in basis.
-Volunteer shifts are available Monday-Friday from 8:30 am-4:30 pm every half-hour.
+Volunteer shifts are available Monday-Friday from 8:30 am-4:30.
 To learn more about volunteer opportunities, please contact Alex Karpicke at: email@example.com